csolink/csolink-model/docs/SequenceFeatureRelationship.md

 ## Children

- * [ExonToTranscriptRelationship](ExonToTranscriptRelationship.md) - A transcript is formed from multiple exons
+ * [ComponentserviceToServicetypeRelationship](ComponentserviceToServicetypeRelationship.md) - A componentservice is transcribed and potentially translated to a servicetype
- * [GeneToGeneProductRelationship](GeneToGeneProductRelationship.md) - A gene is transcribed and potentially translated to a gene product
+ * [ComponentserviceinstanceToComponentserviceRelationship](ComponentserviceinstanceToComponentserviceRelationship.md) - A componentservice is a collection of componentserviceinstances
- * [TranscriptToGeneRelationship](TranscriptToGeneRelationship.md) - A gene is a collection of transcripts
+ * [DaemonToComponentserviceinstanceRelationship](DaemonToComponentserviceinstanceRelationship.md) - A componentserviceinstance is formed from multiple daemons

 ## Referenced by class